REALTOR RESOURCES: MONTHLY HOME MAINTENANCE TIPS

 - Thoroughly wash your siding with soapy water.

 - The following day, once everything is dry, use some caulking to fill in the gaps between any areas where two pieces of siding meet.
-Smooth it with your finger and wipe it down with a sponge to remove any excess.
+Smooth it with your finger and wipe it down with a damp sponge to get rid of excess.

 IMPORTANT: Don’t ever caulk the underside of your siding!
-This area should be left open so your siding can expand and retract during weather changes.
+This area should be left open to allow for your siding to expand and retract during weather changes.

-- Let everything set for a few days, then pressure wash the entire area.
+- Let everything set for a few days and then pressure wash the area.

 BONUS TIP: If you don’t want the cost associated with hiring a pro for this job, use a good camera or drone to zoom in on your siding and look for problem areas.
 You can also do your own pressure washing to reduce cost.
 Renting a machine is around $35; purchasing one will set you back somewhere between $100-$200, but it’ll come in handy for years to come.